 Hello friends, I hope all of you are fine.
-In today’s tutorial, we are gonna have a look at Open Circuit Test and Short Circuit Test of Synchronous generator and their relationship.
+In today’s tutorial, we are gonna have a look at the Open Circuit Test and Short Circuit Test of Synchronous generator and their relationship.
 There are many factors of electrical power networks that rely on the usage of the generator models for the estimation of the power system behavior, the correctness of these estimations relies on the correctness of the parameters of the generator used in the system.
 Some of these parameters are not easy to find so producers of the generators mentioned these parameters on the datasheet.

 Open Circuit Test and Short Circuit Test of Synchronous generator